hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 7. Assign only the people or groups who should be able to use the Hexpm integration.
 8. Save the application, then copy its **Client ID** and **Client secret**.

 The application must allow the `openid` and `email` scopes.
 Hexpm uses the provider subject as the stable identity.
-The email claim can locate a possible existing account for confirmed first-login linking and is used for notifications; it never proves account ownership or grants organization membership.
+The email claim is display data and is used for notifications; it never proves account ownership or grants organization membership.

 ### Configure Hexpm